anderssandstrom/e3-ecmc_plugin_scope/README.md

 # Introduction

-The main functionality of this plugin is to simulate a simple triggered scope for use with ethercat data from oversampled slaves and triggers from timestamped slaves like:
+The main functionality of this plugin is triggerd sampling of ethercat data from oversampled and timestamped ethercat slaves, like:

 Data: